 Christmas, it’s the most wonderful time of the year!
-But an Amish Christmas is not a time for Jack Frost, elves, or visiting Santa Claus.
-Rather, the Amish Christmas is focused on the celebration of Christ’s birth.
+But Christmas for the Amish is not a time for Jack Frost, elves, or visiting Santa Claus.
+Rather, Christmas is focused on the celebration of Christ’s birth.

 As the holiday approaches, some Amish families may decorate with greens inside their homes.
 Christmas cookies and candy will be made in abundance.
 Many Amish will also send Christmas cards, particularly to their “English” (non-Amish) friends.